Top 100 Cyber Security Interview Questions and Answers in 2022

 44) What is The Name Of Protocol That Broadcast The Information Across All The Devices?

-IGMP (Internet Group Management Protocol) is a communication protocol that is used in gaming or video streaming and facilitates communication devices, including routers, to send packets.
+IGMP (Internet Group Management Protocol) is a communication protocol used in gaming or video streaming and facilitates communication devices, including routers, to send packets.

 45) How Can We Protect Email Messages?